PostgREST/postgrest-docs/configuration.rst

   killall -SIGUSR2 postgrest

+This method does not work on Docker or when using :ref:`env_variables_config` in your server.
+In these cases you need to restart the PostgREST server or use :ref:`in_db_config` as an alternative.

 .. important::

   The following settings will not be reread when reloading the configuration.
 You will need to restart PostgREST in that case.